 Most of the credit here goes to my hubby who actually drilled the holes (:

-Here’s what you need for this project:
+Here’s what you need for a DIY beer bottle dryer/sanitizer:

 1. KUGGIS box – I chose this one for my project but If you plan on brewing more than 1 Gallon/5 Liters go for a bigger size.